Buckling under too much pressure? Here’s how to find freedom from unhealthy pressures when you feel like you can’t stand it anymore.

 These pressures were hindrances to pleasing God.
 I only needed to be directed by Him and not the unreasonable demands of myself, of others, or of society.
 I found myself praying, “God break all my chains.”When God says to let go, the enemy wants to keep you bouncing around in fear’s playpen.

-So I took a deep breath and resolved to yield.
+So I took a deep breath and resolved to yield to God against living with too much pressure.
 And little bit by little bit, I began to walk into freedom from the unhealthy pressures and demands that held me in captivity for so long.

 I can’t say I’m 100% there.
 Habits, you know.
 But in grace we grow.